Fairfield County Array of Interventions

 - Is deemed at low or moderate risk of reoffending as determined through administration of the Ohio Youth Assessment System (OYAS) questionnaire.

-Diversion also provides the youth and their family the opportunity to access needed resources, with the goal of preventing further involvement with the juvenile justice system while allowing the youth to acknowledge responsibility for their actions.
+Diversion also provides the youth and their family an opportunity to access needed resources, with the goal of preventing further involvement with the juvenile justice system while allowing the youth to acknowledge responsibility for their actions.

 When a youth is referred to Diversion Services, a comprehensive interview with the juvenile and parent(s) is scheduled and facilitated by a Diversion Case Manager.
 During the assessment interview, the Diversion Case Manager gathers information regarding school behavior, academic challenges, peer relations, and family dynamics while also identifying the strengths of the youth and family.
-In addition, specific screenings are administered for mental health and substance abuse issues, as well as prior or current exposure to trauma.
-If concerns are identified that may indicate a need for intervention, the Case Manager refers the youth and

 Other terms of a youth’s Diversion Contract may include the completion of an apology letter, an essay relative to the offense, payment of restitution directly to the victim, community service, referral to mentoring opportunities, or referral to other programs offered through the Court or within the community.
-These terms are included within the contract as a means of restoration for a victim and to enhance the youth’s protective factors in the areas of work, education, relationships, community, health, and creativity.

 Youth who are accepted into Diversion Services remain with the department until all terms of the agreed-upon contract are fulfilled.
 Upon Diversion completion, which averages 90 days, the youth is successfully terminated, and their record is sealed if formally filed.
 The amount of time between successful termination and sealing of a Diversion case depends on the level of the offense and whether the youth reoffends during a specified period of time.
 If a youth fails to complete the terms of the contract or commits a subsequent offense while in Diversion, the case can be terminated unsuccessfully and returned to the Prosecutor for formal processing or is returned to the Court for further orders if already adjudicated.

-Safe Harbor Diversion Services
+Safe Harbor

-Ranging from the traditional out-of-state runaway arrested at an airport to young people living in hotels with no visible means of support or parent engagement, these cases were the impetus to a new initiative led by the Court and joined by these Fairfield County community partners: Child Protective Services; Community Action Homeless Youth Program; Family, Adult and Children First Council; and Gracehaven in Columbus.
+Human trafficking of women and children is a reality for the Fairfield County community.
+Trafficking in a rural setting may look different than it does in larger urban communities, but its prevalence is increasing.
+Ranging from the traditional out-of-state runaway arrested at an airport to young people living in hotels with no visible means of support or parent engagement, these cases were the impetus to an initiative led by Juvenile Court.
+Community partners that joined the initiative include Protective Services, the Community Action Homeless Youth Program, Family and Children First Council, as well as Gracehaven in Columbus.

-The name Safe Harbor was taken from Ohio legislation that provides for special handling of these troubling cases.
+The name Safe Harbor comes from Ohio legislation that provides special handling of these cases.
 Safe Harbor automatically diverts some charges, such as prostitution and soliciting.
-In rural Ohio, juveniles are not typically receiving those type of charges.
-However, charges of truancy, theft, and runaway/unruly youth are red flags that human trafficking may be happening.
-National and other Ohio best practice protocols have been used to develop the Court’s Safe Harbor program.
+In rural Ohio, juveniles typically do not receive those types of charges.
+However, charges of truancy, theft, and runaway/unruly youth are red flags for possible human trafficking.
+National and other Ohio best practice protocols were used to develop the Court’s Safe Harbor program.
+Cases diverted through Safe Harbor receive behavioral health assessments and referrals, skill-building, Protective Services involvement, empowerment and support for the youth, and support in addressing charges they did receive.

-The Court’s Behavioral Health team developed a human trafficking screening protocol for all youth who interact with the Court, regardless of which pathway they come into the Court.
+Once confirmed into Safe Harbor, the youth is considered a victim or survivor of human trafficking.
+The Court’s Behavioral Health team developed a human trafficking screening protocol for all youth who interact with the Court, regardless of which pathway they enter the Court.

 School Attendance and Engagement

-Mediation Services
+Mediation

-Research has shown that youth who engage in physical conflict benefit from learning alternative ways to resolve issues with peers.
+Research has shown that youth who engage in physical conflict benefit from learning alternative ways to resolve issues with their peers.
 It offers both (or additional) parties an opportunity to identify their conflict, own their own part in the conflict, and work toward an understanding of the other person’s point of view.
+Mediation offers an identified victim a chance to ask questions that only the offender can answer—such as the how and why of the offense.
+Mediation is also an opportunity for the victim to express frustrations and concerns.
+Mediation gives the offender a chance to take responsibility for their actions by facing the victim and working together to create an agreement that is acceptable to all parties.

+The goal of the agreement reached through the process is to restore in some manner what was lost by the victim.
+The Mediation Agreement also makes the offender personally accountable for the loss, injury, or damage done against the victim.
 Once a youth completes the Mediation process and, if they experience no further conflicts for a period of at least 30 days, the matter is closed successfully, and no formal charges are filed.

 Court Services

-The Court Services department was created as part of the 2022 reorganization and designed to combine the services and functions of the former Intake and Assessment and Probation departments.
-The new structure allows youth facing formally filed delinquency charges to be managed in a single department.
-Additionally, that youth and family typically can work with a single case manager from the time the case is filed until the youth completes their involvement with the Court.
-This structure has helped foster strong bonds between youth and Case Managers and has enhanced the ability to address any barriers to youth and family success.
+The Court Services Department was created in 2022 to allow all youth facing formally filed delinquency charges to be managed in a single department.
+Additionally, that youth and family can typically work with a single case manager from the time the case is filed until the youth completes his or her involvement with the Court.
+Previously, services and functions now under Court Services were divided between the Intake and Assessment and Probation departments.

-Immediately following the formal filing of a charge by the Prosecutor, a Case Manager is assigned to evaluate the risk level and needs of the juvenile.
-As part of this process, the Case Manager contacts the family to gather preliminary information about family background, education, mental health and/or substance abuse issues, and pro-social activities.
-The staff member also meets with the family at the time of the initial hearing and provides a brief update to the Court during the hearing.
-In some cases, the judicial officer may find that no further formal Court involvement is necessary and order a Pre-Adjudication/Disposition intervention.
+The staff member also meets with the family at the time of the initial hearing, while providing a brief update to the Court during the hearing.
+The judicial officer may find that no further formal Court involvement is necessary and order a Pre-Adjudication/Disposition intervention, as described in the Court Services Array of Interventions.
 Typically, however, the case will go through a lengthier formal process.

-In most cases, the information described above is compiled into a Pre-Disposition Report (PDR) which includes recommendations for further monitoring and intervention.
-The PDR is distributed to judicial staff, prosecutors, the attorney and guardian ad litem (GAL) for the youth, and typically guides the Court in making appropriate orders for the youth.
-Generally, the PDR will recommend one of specific interventions described in the Court Services Array of Interventions.
+In most cases, all of the information described above is compiled into a Pre-Disposition Report (PDR) which includes recommendations for further monitoring and intervention.
+The PDR is distributed to the judicial staff, prosecutors, the attorney and Guardian Ad Litem (GAL) for the youth and typically guides the Court in making appropriate orders for the youth.
+Generally, the PDR will recommend one of several specific interventions which are described on page 18 in the

 Detention

 Research on the impact of detention on adolescent development and mental health indicates that its use increases the likelihood of recidivism and negatively affects future employment and educational opportunities.
 At Fairfield County Juvenile Court, detention is considered only after other graduated sanctions have been attempted.
-While placement in secure detention may be ordered for up to 90 days per charge or violation, it is used primarily as a short-term sanction when the youth is a danger to themself or the community, or when the youth is at risk of absconding.
+While placement in secure detention may be ordered for up to 90 days per charge or violation, it is used primarily as a short term sanction when the youth is a danger to themself or the community, or when the youth is at risk of absconding.